kissthink/wlsxfce/README.md

 or REPLACING already installed XFCE package(s) in the system.
 So BACKUP your system first if you think this method is not safe.

+Please see the LICENSE file for more information about this build system.

 You have been warned!